jodator/handbook/governance/proposals.md

 * **Execution Failed:** Execution failed due to unsatisfied execution conditions, nothing further can happen.
 * **Rejected:** Was not approved, nothing further can happen.

-It useful to designate any proposal in the stages deciding, dormant or gracing, as an _active proposal_, and any other proposal is said to be an _inactive proposal._
+It useful to designate any proposal in the stages deciding, dormant or gracing, as an _active proposal_, and any other proposal is said to be an _inactive proposal_.
+Votes can not be submitted for _inactive proposal_.

-Two extra transition rules are worth bearing in mind
+Extra transition rule is worth bearing in mind

-* A proposal could be transitted to **Gracing**, **Slashed** or **Rejected** states before the ending of the `DECIDING_PERIOD` when votes number is enough to satisfy quorum or threshold parameters.
-Votes can not be submitted after that.
 * For any active proposal, SUDO can initiate veto, which results in transition to vetoed stage.

 The stages and transitions, excluding SUDO dynamics, are summarized in the image below.